 The brain cells that destroy and digest worn-out cells and debris go into overdrive in mice that are chronically sleep-deprived.
 In the short term, this might be beneficial – clearing potentially harmful debris and rebuilding worn circuitry might protect healthy brain connections.
 But it may cause harm in the long term, and could explain why a chronic lack of sleep puts people at risk of Alzheimer’s disease and other neurological disorders, says Michele Bellesi of the Marche Polytechnic University in Italy.

-A few breakthrough brain studies from the University of Wisconsin may finally offer some answers.
+Breakthrough brain studies from the University of Wisconsin may offer even more answers.
 In short, we need to sleep to remember and to forget.

 Research published in July 2016 and spearheaded by Giulio Tononi of the University of Wisconsin-Madison represents the best evidence yet of what happens when we sleep, reports New Scientist.
 Tononi's team took slices from the brains of mice before and after sleep.
 They found that synapses, or connections between neurons, were 18 percent smaller when sampled after a period of sleep.
 In other words, it seems that the connections between neurons in our brains are being trimmed or weakened while we snooze.